astier/xswm/README.md

 ## Recommended Programs

-Since xswm is just a window-manager is should be used in combination with other programs to make it usable.
+Since xswm is just a window-manager it should be used in combination with other programs to make it usable.
 Some recommendations are:

 - Hotkey-Daemon like [sxhkd](https://github.com/baskerville/sxhkd)